marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2020/2020-05-04-Camel-Kotlin-Spring-Boot.md

 ```

 ## Start Application
-Let`s check if `Camel` is loading in out Spring Boot aplication.
+Let's check if `Camel` is loading in out Spring Boot application.

 Run the following command :
 ```bash
 mvn spring-boot:run
 ```

-And verify the console output you should see something like `AbstractCamelContext - Apache Camel 3.2.0 (CamelContext: camel-1) is starting`
+Verify the console output you should see something like `AbstractCamelContext - Apache Camel 3.2.0 (CamelContext: camel-1) is starting`

 ```bash
    _    ____              _